COLIBRE: calibrating subgrid feedback in cosmological simulations that include a cold gas phase: Simulations

 The cooling rates and the abundances of ions and molecules are evolved assuming the presence of a modified version of the uniform, redshift-dependent UV and X-ray background from \citet{2020MNRAS.493.1614F} (see appendix B of \citet{2020MNRAS.497.4857P} for details), a cosmic ray ionization background, and an interstellar radiation field (ISRF).
 The shape of the ISRF is constrained by that at the position of the Sun \citep{1987ASSL..134..731B}, combining the local interstellar radiation field \citep{Mathis1983} with the Galactic soft X-ray background \citep{Bregman1986}.
 For gas with temperatures below $10^4~\mathrm{K}$, the intensities of the cosmic ray background and ISRF scale as\footnote{The power of $1.4$ comes from the observed Kennicutt-Schmidt relation \citep{1998ApJ...498..541K}, $\Sigma_{\rm SFR}\propto \Sigma_{\rm gas}^{1.4}$, where $\Sigma_{\rm SFR}$ and $\Sigma_{\rm gas}$ are the galaxy-averaged star formation rate surface density and gas surface density, respectively.} $N_{\rm Jeans}^{1.4}$, where $N_{\rm Jeans}$ is the Jeans column density of gas with a 1D turbulent velocity dispersion of $6~\mathrm{km \, s^{-1}}$, and saturate at high column densities (see \citealt{2025arXiv250615773P} for details).
 Shielding by gas and dust is accounted for, assuming a shielding length equal to the Jeans length.

 \colibre{} tracks the abundances of 12 individual elements: H, He, C, N, O, Ne, Mg, Si, Fe, Sr, Ba, and Eu\footnote{This set of elements is not identical to those used in the prescription for gas radiative cooling.
 In particular, the contributions of Sr, Ba and Eu to the cooling rates are neglected, while Ca and S -- the elements used in the radiative cooling calculations -- are not tracked in the \colibre{} chemistry.
-Instead, the abundances of Ca and S are assumed to have solar mass ratios relative to Si \citep{doi:10.1146/annurev.astro.46.060407.145222}.}.
-All of the 12 elements are diffused among the neighbouring SPH gas particles following a velocity shear-based subgrid model for turbulent mixing described in Correa et al. (in preparation).
+Instead, to reduce the memory footprint of the simulations, the abundances of Ca and S are assumed to have solar mass ratios relative to Si \citep{doi:10.1146/annurev.astro.46.060407.145222}.
+This is a reasonable approximation because Ca, S, and Si are all $\alpha$-elements that track each other relatively well \citep{2009MNRAS.399..574W}.}.
+All of the 12 elements are diffused among the neighbouring SPH gas particles following a velocity shear-based subgrid model for turbulent mixing described in Correa et al. (submitted).

 The \colibre{} simulations incorporate a subgrid model for the formation and evolution of interstellar dust grains, which is described in detail by \citet{2025arXiv250513056T}.
-Briefly, the model tracks three chemical species of dust grains: graphites and silicates, with the silicates further divided into Mg and Fe flavours.
+Briefly, dust is treated as a scalar field, with gas particles tracking the fraction of their mass that resides in dust grains.
+The dust model distinguishes between three chemical species of dust grains: graphites and silicates, with the silicates further divided into Mg and Fe flavours.
 Dust grains are produced in the AGB phase of stellar evolution and in core collapse supernovae (CC SNe).
 Dust grains grow by accreting mass from the gas phase, while they are destroyed in SN feedback and lose mass in hot gas due to thermal sputtering.
 Additionally, the model includes two processes that alter grain sizes without changing their total mass: grain shattering and coagulation.
 We assume that all dust grains have spherical shapes and track two grain sizes: grains with radii of $0.01$ and $0.1$ $\mu \rm m$.